LaureanoCz/RustTab/README.md

 ## ⚙️ Main Features:

 - Search for songs by name or artist.
-- View tablatures and sheet music.
+- User registration and login system
-- Real-time playback of tablatures.
+- Viewing of tablatures and sheet music
-- Responsive and accessible interface.
+- Visually appealing and intuitive interface

 ## 📄 License: